wdawson/okta.github.io/_source/_docs/api/resources/idps.md

 #### Add Google Identity Provider
 {:.api .api-operation}

-Adds a new `Google` type IdP to your organization.
+Adds a new `Google` type IdP to your organization

 ##### Request Example
 {:.api .api-request .api-request-example}